Metal nitrosyl complex: Applications

 Metal-catalyzed reactions of NO are not often useful in organic chemistry.
 In biology and medicine, nitric oxide is however an important signalling molecule in nature and this fact is the basis of the most important applications of metal nitrosyls.
-The nitroprusside anion, [Fe(CN)5NO]2−, a mixed nitrosyl cyano complex, has pharmaceutical applications as a slow release agent for NO. The signalling function of NO is effected via its complexation to haeme proteins, where it binds in the bent geometry.
+The nitroprusside anion, [Fe(CN)5NO]2−, a mixed nitrosyl cyano complex, has pharmaceutical applications as a slow release agent for NO. The signalling function of NO is effected via its complexation to haem proteins, where it binds in the bent geometry.
 Nitric oxide also attacks iron-sulfur proteins giving dinitrosyl iron complexes.

 Thionitrosyls

 Several complexes are known with NS ligands.
 Like nitrosyls, thionitrosyls exist as both linear and bent geometries.